 I recommend starting with a company you know well.
 If you like Starbucks, for example, buy Starbucks stock.

-Once you open an account, make a deposit, and make your first purchase, you’ll be ready for Robinhood stock to go public.
+Once you open an account, make a deposit, and make your first purchase, you’ll be ready for the eventual Robinhood public listing.

 So what is the best online brokerage for buying Robinhood stock once it becomes public?